WeTechHK/Universal-BCOS-DOC/source/advance/pos/block-proposal/index.md

 ---
 title: Block proposal
-description: Explanation of how blocks are proposed in proof-of-stake Ethereum.
+description: Explanation of how blocks are proposed in proof-of-stake Universal BCOS.
 lang: en
 ---